connervieira/Predator/DOCUMENTATION.md

 ### Quick Install Guide

 If you're already familiar with Predator, and you just want a quick set-up guide, you can use the following steps to set everything up.
-However, if you're new to Predator, or you don't yet understand how it works, it is highly recommended that you use the follow installation instructions below instead.
+However, if you're new to Predator, or you don't yet understand how it works, it is recommended that you use the full installation instructions below instead.

 1. Install Python packages: `pip3 install validators requests gps geopy gpsd-py3 opencv-python cvlib tensorflow keras silence-tensorflow psutil`
 2. Install Linux packages: `sudo apt-get install ffmpeg mpg321 gpsd gpsd-clients imagemagick fswebcam`